-- TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+TNWs: linear feet width (ft), Or, acres.

+Wetlands adjacent to TNWs: acres.

+2. RPWs that flow directly or indirectly into TNWs.

+- Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Holmes Run is a USGS-mapped perennial stream; SW-3 is a Fairfax County-mapped perennial stream. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:
+Provide rationale indicating that tributary flows seasonally: Streams were determined to be intermittent due to the presence of hydric soils, OHWM, bed and bank, and being mapped by Fairfax County as intermittent.